The Annihilation of Netflix

 Not BLADE RUNNER

 It could be that those are just the movies they want to make.
 It could also be that people actually are interested in concepts regarding identity and otherness, or, at the very least, cool looking neon-streaked techno-dystopias . . . just only from the comfort of their own homes.
-The ease and comfort of in-home streaming is just too good to pass up for some.
+The ease and comfort of in-home streaming is just too good to pass up for some, with many already going here to look for deals for quality home broadband for this reason.
 (Not to mention not having to deal with traffic, parking, lines, crowds, inconsiderate audience members . . .)
 And, of course, movie tickets are only getting more expensive anyway, making a trip to the movies an easy luxury to do without as the cost of everything else inflates and wages stagnate.
 It could be that the only way for those directors to reach their audiences really is through platforms like Netflix.
 After all, niche is the name of the game with streaming.

 But before we settle for that justification, let’s look at a few of those Netflix originals.
 Although not exactly a sci-fi flick, BRIGHT, Netflix’s first big, super-hyped original film, was made on a $90 million dollar budget.
 Although critically panned, it proved to be a hit with subscribers, pulling in a reported 11 million viewers in just three days.
 But, since Netflix viewership metrics aren’t exactly as quantifiable as box office numbers, it is a little tricky to know exactly what that means for the company.
 However, if we put the average price of a movie ticket at a square $10 (I know, I wish they cost that much), that would put BRIGHT at a cool $110 million over the course of its “opening weekend.”
 Not a bad turnaround; certainly a lot better than most original, non-franchise sci-fi films do at the box office.
 It does bear mentioning, though, that while someone might be quick to turn on BRIGHT as background noise while cooking dinner or swiping through apps, that same person probably wouldn’t make a big point of catching it in theaters.